davidmytton/home/content/blog/2023-01-16-oxford-phd/index.md

 libraries](https://www.bodleian.ox.ac.uk/libraries) which collectively make up “the Bodleian Library”.
-All of these have different subject specializations and are in different buildings of varying architectural styles, so I spent most of my time exploring the different options.
+All of these have different subject specializations and are in different buildings of varying architectural styles, so I spent most of my first 2 weeks exploring the different options.
 My favorite is [Duke Humfrey’s Library](https://en.wikipedia.org/wiki/Duke_Humfrey%27s_Library) which is inside the Bodleian Old Library.
 Originally built between 1450-1480 and used in the Harry Potter films as the Hogwarts Library, it’s amazing to be able to work in such a historic setting.
 The only drawback is that you must leave all personal items in lockers and can only take a laptop (loose, no case) because of the sensitivity of the old books.
-The Radcliffe Camera is also a good choice, but it gets busy and can be hard to find a free space.
+The Radcliffe Camera is also a good choice, but it gets busy during term time so can be hard to find a free space.

-The city is the university, so you can go into the Botanic Gardens and most colleges for free (Baliol, New College, and Magdalen have impressive grounds).
+The city is the university, so you can go into university owned places such as the Botanic Gardens and other colleges for free (Baliol, New College, and Magdalen have impressive grounds).
 Once you join Oxford, you’re a member for life.

 ![Photo of the interior of Duke Humphrey's Library](duke-humphrey-library.jpg "The interior of Duke Humphrey's Library, the oldest reading room of the
 Bodleian Library in the University of Oxford.
 From